suny-downstate-medical-center/netpyne/doc/source/install.rst

 .. _install_gui:

-Installing NetPyNE and the NetPyNE GUI (alpha version)
+Install NetPyNE and the NetPyNE GUI (alpha version)
 ------------------------------------------------------

 The `NetPyNE-UI GitHub Wiki <https://github.com/Neurosim-lab/NetPyNE-UI/wiki>`_ provides instructions to install NEURON, NetPyNE and NetPyNE-UI, using specific versions that have been fully tested with the GUI.
 There are 3 alternative ways to do this: